BrycensRanch/SnapX/packaging/PRIVACY.md

 ## What I will not do

 - Sell your data
-- Validate the GDPR, CCPA, whatever.
+- Violate the GDPR or the CCPA.
 - Spy on what you're doing
 - Collect non-anonymous data such as your name, computer's name (Brycen's GamingLaptop), etc.
 - Be evil